We are here to help with the cost-of-living. Visit our Customer Support Directory for support.

 This includes being vigilant to the human suffering caused by those involved in acts of modern slavery and human trafficking activities.
 We welcome the increased emphasis and need for positive action that the Modern Slavery Act brings to all the parts of our Group structure and those with whom we choose to do business.

-Our aim is for continuous improvement in this area, and we will build on our existing strong emphasis on promoting employee welfare, stringent selection procedures and monitoring of our supply chain, through to our zero-tolerance stance for any form of discrimination or Human Rights breaches.
+Our aim is for continuous improvement in this area, and we will build on our existing strong emphasis on promoting employee welfare, stringent selection procedures and monitoring of our supply chain, through to our zero-tolerance stance for any form of discrimination or Human Rights breaches to achieve equitable outcomes for all.

 The Sovini Group brings together like-minded organisations from the ‘non-for profit’, charitable and commercial sectors in a mutually beneficial and collaborative business partnership.
 With the benefits of a number of shared central services, each Group entity retains independence whilst working towards commonly held codes of business practice, sound governance arrangements and a shared vision for ‘a better future’.